 - Monday Poems, 2012.
-15 poems written mainly on the bus to work on consecutive Mondays in 2009.
+Fifteen poems written mainly on the bus to work on consecutive Mondays in 2009.

-- Hans and the Clock, 2011.
-A novella in sixteen chapters concerning lives, contraptions, and unidentified flying objects.
-This work is password protected; please email for the password if you would like to read it.
+- Hans and the Clock, 2011, 2018.
+A novel in sixteen chapters concerning lives, contraptions, and unidentified flying objects.

 - The Great Ideas: Reflections on the History of Western Thought, 2003.
-102 poems based on the The Great Ideas, A Lexicon of Western Thought, by Mortimer J. Adler.
+One hundred two poems based on the The Great Ideas, A Lexicon of Western Thought, by Mortimer J. Adler.